About Praxis II Test

 Conduct of the Praxis II Tests

-Although, the testing requirements for Praxis II are state-dependent, there are some aspects related to the conduct of Praxis II that are common for all states.
+Although, the testing requirements for Praxis II are state-dependent, there are some aspects related to the conduct of the test that are common for all states.
 Some such aspects have been enumerated below:

-- Praxis II tests are conducted on pre-scheduled dates throughout the year.
+- These tests are conducted on pre-scheduled dates throughout the year.

-- Praxis II test centers are located across the world.
-You can check for the location of Praxis II test centers in your state by visiting the link for the list of test centers on the official website.
+- Test centers for Praxis II are located across the world.
+You can check for the location of the test centers in your state by visiting the link for the list of test centers on the official website.

-- The time required for taking a particular Praxis II test could be 1, 2 or 4 hours depending upon the test that you are taking.
-You are allowed to take more than one Praxis II test on a single day, provided it fits in the schedule for the test sessions.
+- The time required for taking a particular test could be 1, 2 or 4 hours depending upon the test that you are taking.
+You are allowed to take more than one test on a single day, provided it fits in the schedule for the test sessions.

-- Praxis tests have to be taken in English only.
+- The tests have to be taken in English only.
 If you are a non-native English speaker, then you can apply for PLNE (Primary language Not English) accommodations for extended testing time.

-- You can register for the Praxis II tests online, using a credit/debit card, from www.ets.org.
+- You can register for the Praxis II online, using a credit/debit card, from www.ets.org.

 Scoring of the Praxis II Tests